In-season sweet onions filled with spinach and mushrooms and topped with cheese make a perfect side for summer entrées like grilled steak or chicken.

 We've been serving this recipe for spinach and mushroom stuffed onions as an accompaniment to grilled steak for years, and the combination is one of our favorite summer meals.

 Most varieties of sweet onions are at their peak flavor and availability in spring and summer, so it's a good time to upgrade their status from flavoring element to featured ingredient in recipes like this one.

-- 2 large (about 1lb each) sweet onions (Vidalia, Texas Sweet, Walla Walla)
+- 2 lbs sweet onions (about 2 large Vidalia, Texas Sweet or Walla Walla)

 - Salt and freshly ground black pepper